 Karen played varsity tennis at Brenau University where she joined Tri Delta.
 She later transferred to the University of Georgia and affiliated with Alpha Rho Chapter, where she served in various leadership roles.
 She graduated from Georgia with a Bachelor of Arts in political science and served as an alumna advisor to Gamma Xi Chapter at Furman University.
 She is the proud mother of three children: Mary Patrick, Will, and Tee.
 In her spare time, she enjoys running, cooking/entertaining and sports.

 Structured to support the needs Tri Delta members, our staff at Executive Office is committed to providing courteous, professional and reliable service.
-Learn more about our available career opportunities in our Organizational Structure Chart.

 The Delta Delta Delta Foundation raises, manages and awards funds to provide undergraduate and graduate scholarships, assist alumnae and collegiate members in dire financial need, and support the Fraternity’s innovative educational and leadership programs.